sheyijojo/Docker_CERT/7-Docker-swarm/2-swarm_highAvail.md

 Manager node is known for managing the worker state.
 Having multiple manager nodes is recommended for fault tolerance

-## conflict of interest, a leader is used to make management decisions
+## Avoid conflict of interest, a leader is used to make management decisions
 Other managers need to be aware of the application state, which is called a Distributed consensus-.
 Hence, then implementing the RAFT consensus algorithm.

 RAFT - Decides who is going to become the leader among the three manager nodes.